Turnout for River Cleanup was High, Even with Low Water

 County Commissioner Bobby Harris served barbecue to 146 persons after the cleanup.
 Entertainment was provided by Josh Peek of Comfort and Brandon Nichols of Bandera, singing their country western originals.

-Sponsors of this year’s cleanup were the Lake Medina Conservation Society, Texas River Protection Association, Bandera River Authority and Groundwater District, the City of Bandera, Bandera County Commissioners, Bandera Business Association, Chuck and Janet Andres and Kathleen Casper and David Lackey.
+Sponsors of this year’s cleanup were the City of Bandera Economic Development Corp., the Bandera County River Authority and Groundwater District, the Bandera Business Association, the Bandera County Commissioners Court, Lake Medina Conservation Society, Chuck and Janet Andres, and Kathleen Casper & David Lackey.